 Spark plugs that withstand extreme heat and pressure within the cylinders are meant to burn off deposits from fuel additives or other contaminants.

 The health of them directly affects your engine’s performance.
 Weakened plugs can lead to severe problems, such as cold-starting or misfiring during acceleration.
 This will not only mean that you won’t be able to get maximum power or suffer engine damages.
 A malfunctioning spark plug also increases fuel consumption, which is certainly not beneficial for your budget on a long-term basis.

 The classification of spark plugs usually depends on their material.
 Thus, the most common metal types of plugs are copper, iridium, platinum, and double platinum.
 Different metal spark plugs can offer increased fuel efficiency, better engine response, smoother idle, and easier starting.

-They also come in different sizes according to their corresponding pockets and size of the engine, varying from 3/4 inches to 13/16 inches.
-According to their heat range, spark plugs can be low heat range or hot, and high heat range or cold.
+They also come in different sizes according to their corresponding pockets and the size of the engine, varying from 3/4 inches to 13/16 inches.
+According to their heat range, spark plugs can be low heat range or hot and high heat range or cold.

 Copper spark plugs – This spark plugs coat is mostly made from copper, a material known for being highly resistant to erosion by rust.
-However, its central electrode is made from nickel alloy that is soft and not very durable.
+However, its central electrode is made from nickel alloy, which is soft and not very durable.
 This means it probably wouldn’t last long, so it’s best to use copper spark plugs in older vehicles that don’t have high electrical needs.

 The copper spark plugs have the largest diameter of all the spark plugs, meaning that they’ll need more voltage to generate an electric current.
 Usually used in older vehicles, where it’s not worth using a pricier spark plug, or in engines specially designed for copper spark plugs.